-- 1. The Chairperson shall designate on of the members or, in case of replacement, alternates deciding an appeal as Rapporteur for the case or fulfil that function themselves, taking into consideration the need to ensure a balanced distribution of workload between all members and alternates. - 2.
-The Rapporteur shall carry out a preliminary study on the merits of the appeal. - 3.
-The Chairperson acting on behalf of the Board of Appeal may, upon a proposal from the Rapporteur, prescribe any of the procedural measures provided for in Article 20.
+- 1. The Chairman shall designate one of the other members or, in case of replacement, alternates deciding an appeal as rapporteur for the case or fulfill that function himself, taking into consideration the need to ensure a balanced distribution of workload between all members and alternates. - 2.
+The rapporteur shall carry out a preliminary study of the appeal. - 3.
+The Board of Appeal may, upon a proposal from the rapporteur, prescribe any of the procedural measures provided for in Article 19.

-The implementation of those measures may be entrusted to the Rapporteur, with the assistance of the Registrar.
+The implementation of those measures may be entrusted to the rapporteur.

-- 4. The Rapporteur shall prepare a draft decision. - 5.
-If the member or alternate designated as Rapporteur is replaced at any stage during the appeal process, the Chairperson designates another member or alternate deciding on the appeal as Rapporteur. - 6.
-The Rapporteur will receive the necessary support for his or her work.
+- 4. The rapporteur shall prepare a draft decision. - 5.
+If the member or alternate designated as rapporteur is replaced at any stage during the appeal process, the Chairman designates another member or alternate deciding on the appeal as rapporteur. - 6.
+The rapporteur will receive the necessary support for his or her work.

-Article 6 The meetings of the Board of Appeal
+Venue of Board of Appeal meetings